snowtrack/snowfs/README.md

 The CLI of `SnowFS` offers some basic functionality and is subject to enhancements.

-:exclamation:  Please note, due to `ts-node` the CLI has currently a very long warm-up phase.
-This will be fixed soon.
+:exclamation: Please check the [SnowFS release](https://github.com/Snowtrack/SnowFS/releases) page for pre-release versions of the CLI.

 ```
 $ snow init foo